John Hunt Morgan: American Civil War

 In his first Kentucky raid, Morgan left Knoxville on July 4, 1862, with almost 900 men and, in three weeks, swept through Kentucky, deep in the rear of Major General Don Carlos Buell's army.
 He reported the capture of 1,200 U.S. soldiers, whom he paroled, acquired several hundred horses, and destroyed massive quantities of supplies.
 He unnerved Kentucky's U.S. military government and President Abraham Lincoln received so many frantic appeals for help that he complained that "they are having a stampede in Kentucky."
 Historian Kenneth W. Noe wrote that Morgan's feat "in many ways surpassed J. E. B. Stuart's celebrated 'Ride around McClellan' and the Army of the Potomac the previous spring."
-The success of Morgan's raid was one of the key reasons that the Confederate Heartland Offensive of Braxton Bragg and Edmund Kirby Smith was launched later that fall, assuming that tens of thousands of Kentuckians would enlist in the Confederate Army if they invaded the state.
+The success of Morgan's raid was one of the key reasons that the Confederate Heartland Offensive of Braxton Bragg and Edmund Kirby Smith was launched that fall, assuming that tens of thousands of Kentuckians would enlist in the Confederate Army if they invaded the state.

 As a colonel, the widow of Brigadier General Barnard Elliott Bee Jr. presented him with a Palmetto Armory pistol.
 The Museum of the American Civil War now owns that pistol.

+Following the Battle of Perryville, both armies returned to Tennessee, to regroup before the ensuing Stones River Campaign.
+Morgan's cavalry was active during this period, launching multiple raids and strikes on the supply lines feeding Maj.
+Gen. William S. Rosecrans' Union army at Nashville.
+Their surprise attack on Hartsville on December 7, scored notable victory.

 Morgan was promoted to brigadier general (his highest rank) on December 11, 1862, though Jefferson Davis did not sign the Promotion Orders until December 14, 1862.
-He received the thanks of the Confederate Congress on May 1, 1863, for his raids on the supply lines of U.S. Army Major General William S. Rosecrans in December and January, most notably his victory at the Battle of Hartsville on December 7.

 On December 14, 1862, Morgan married Martha "Mattie" Ready, the daughter of Tennessee United States Representative Charles Ready and a cousin of William T. Haskell, another former U.S. representative from Tennessee.

+From December 22, 1862, to January 5, 1863, Morgan's cavalry brigade made a 500-mile Christmas Raid into central Kentucky.
+While Morgan's men were away on this raid, the two main armies fought the Battle of Stones River.

+Morgan would receive the thanks of the Confederate Congress on May 1, 1863, for these raids.